jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 Bootstrapped Post Hoc Comparisons - Independent Variable:
 - The first two columns represent the levels/group of the independent variable that are compared with each other.
 - Mean Difference: The estimate of the mean difference between the levels.
 This estimate is based on the median of the bootstrap distribution.
-- Bias: The bias.
+- Bias: The average difference between the bootstrapped mean differences and the estimated mean difference.
-- SE: The standard error of the mean difference.
+- SE: The standard error of the bootstrapped mean differences.
 - 95% bca CI for Mean Difference: The bias corrected accelerated confidence interval of the mean difference between the compared levels.
 By default this is set to 95%.
   - Lower: The lower bound of the confidence interval.
   - Upper: The upper bound of the confidence interval.